microsoft/backfill/README.md

 You can override configuration with environment variables.
 Backfill will also look for a `.env`-file in the root of your repository, and load those into the environment.
-This is useful when you don't want to commit keys and secrets to your remote cache, or if you want to commit a read-only access key in the repo and override with a write and read access key in merge build.
+This can be useful when you don't want to commit keys and secrets to your remote cache, or if you want to commit a read-only cache access key in the repo and override with a write and read access key in the PR build, for instance.

 See `getEnvConfig()` in
 [`./packages/config/src/envConfig.ts`](https://github.com/microsoft/backfill/blob/master/packages/config/src/envConfig.ts#L15).